Simioniuc-Ionut/Cloud-Computing/README.md

 If a book with an existing ISBN is added, the API returns 409 Conflict.

 Use HEAD /books/{id} to check if a book exists without fetching data.

-🚀 Now you're ready to use the Book API!
-If you have questions, feel free to ask. 😊